dastrobu/NdArray/README.md

 ```

 When using slices on an `NdArray` it returns a `NdArraySlice` object.
 This slice object is similar to an array but
-keeps track how deeply its sliced.
+keeps track how deeply it is sliced.
 ```swift
 let A = NdArray<Double>.ones([2, 2, 2])
 var B = A[...] // NdArraySlice with sliced = 1, i.e. one dimension has been sliced